reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 .. admonition:: Exercise 3

-   Choose your favourite piece of bioinformatics software (command line tools) and try to run it via a Docker container.
+   Choose your favourite piece of bioinformatics software (command line tools) and try to run it through a container via Docker or Singularity.

    Two options: